 Phillip's therapeutic techniques vary from client to client and are solely based on the client's specific needs.
 Therapeutic techniques used are: Narrative Therapy, Solution Focused Based Therapy, Play Therapy, Reality Therapy, Exposure Therapy, and 12 Step models.
 Approaches used by Phillip helps one to regain focus and deal with issues in a healthy, positive manner.
 Where is your focus?
 Is it where it needs to be?
 Is your issue or dilemma steering you away from your life's purpose?

-Adrienne Lowery, MA, LPC-I received her Bachelor of Science degree from Furman University, and her Master of Arts degree in Professional Counseling from Liberty University.
-Adrienne has experience working with adults and adolescents dealing with issues such as depression, anxiety, relationships, and behavioral problems.
-She is certified in Prepare/Enrich assessments for premarital and marital couples.
-Adrienne also has completed training for Trauma-Focused Cognitive Behavioral Therapy.
+Adrienne Lowery, MA, LPC/A received her Bachelor of Science degree from Furman University, and her Master of Arts degree in Professional Counseling from Liberty University.
+She is currently working toward a PhD in Counseling Supervision and Education with hopes to complete by 2022.
+She is also a Board Certified Telemental Health Provider, and has experience working individuals, couples and groups dealing with issues such as depression, anxiety, relationships, and behavioral problems.
+She is a PREPARE/ENRICH assessment facilitator for premarital and marital couples.
+Adrienne has completed training for Trauma-Focused Cognitive Behavioral Therapy.

 Mandy Mitchell, MSW, LISW-CP.
 Mandy Mitchell has a Bachelor of Arts degree in Psychology from the University of Wilmington, North Carolina and a Masters of Social Work from the University of Nevada, Las Vegas.
 Mandy has over 10 years of experience as a counselor working with individuals, couples and families focusing on issues related to trauma, anxiety, depression, substance abuse, grief and aging.
 Mandy specializes in couples counseling and is trained in the Gottman Method.
 Mandy is a Certified Gottman Educator and facilitates the “Seven Principles for Making Marriage Work” and “Bringing Baby Home” workshops.
 As a Licensed Social Worker, Mandy also meets the counseling needs of Medicare clients.

-Illyana Tallo, CAC-P, has a Bachelor of Arts in Psychology from St. John Fisher College.
-In August 2016, she began her Masters in Clinical Mental Health Counseling at Webster University in Myrtle Beach, SC.
+Illyana Annunziato, MA, LPC/A, CAC-P, has a Masters of Arts in Clinical Mental Health Counseling from Webster University and a Bachelor of Arts in Psychology from St. John Fisher College.
 She is passionate about advocating for those who do not have a voice, particularly underserved populations.
 As a member of the National Board for Certified Counselors (NBCC) Minority Fellowship Program-Addictions Counseling, she is dedicated in making a difference in the lives of others.
+Illyana is a South Carolina LLR Certified Licensed Professional Counselor/Associate, under the supervision of Bruce Lynch, MA, LPC-S, LPC, LAC, NCC.
 Illyana is currently in process to get her Certification in Addictions Counseling through SCAADAC.
-Illyana works with children, adolescents, adults, families, and couples who are struggling with anxiety, mood disorders, substance use disorders, process addictions, behavioral problems, and relationship issues.
+She works with children, adolescents, adults, families, and couples who are struggling with anxiety, mood disorders, substance use disorders, process addictions, behavioral problems, and relationship issues.
 She is certified in the use of Prepare/Enrich to help premarital and marital couples improve relationships.
 Illyana uses an integrative approach specific to each client and utilizes a variety of therapeutic techniques.

 Jeanne is an LPC-I working under the supervision of Roberta Bogle